particle-iot/docs/src/content/getting-started/developer-tools/workbench-faq.md

 export LC_COLLATE=C
 ```

-Note that Workbench uses bash as its shell for local build and **Particle: Launch compiler shell** regardless of your default shell, so you will probably use .bash_profile even if you normally use zah and .zprofile.
+Note that Workbench uses bash as its shell for local build and **Particle: Launch compiler shell** regardless of your default shell, so you will probably use .bash_profile even if you normally use zsh and .zprofile.